mrrkrieg/mrrkrieg/README.md

 I'm Dan.

-Founder, builder, and systems thinker working at the intersection of engineering, distribution, and growth mechanics.
+Founder, builder, and systems thinker working at the intersection of engineering, and distribution.

 I care about products that move from idea → execution → adoption.
 To me, a product is not finished when it works.
 It is finished when it reaches people, changes behavior, and earns its place in the world.